 Alice turned at the first stoplight in town, which made me sigh in relief.
-I didn’t want to go through town yet.
+I didn't want to go through town yet.
 What if I recognized someone?
 What if someone recognized me?
-I'd skip out on awkward reniouns if I could.
+I'd skip out on awkward reniouns for now if I could.

 The South wing held the shop owners, farmers, builders, and the lower members of the pack, but not nearly the very least.